-NOTE: HomeLink is disabled when the Vehicle Security Alarm is active.
+HomeLink is disabled when the Vehicle Security Alarm is active.

-Your motorized door or gate will open and close while you are training the universal transceiver.
-Do not train the transceiver if people, pets or other objects are in the path of the door or gate.
+- Your motorized door or gate will open and close while you are programming the universal transceiver.
+Do not program the transceiver if people, pets or other objects are in the path of the door or gate.
 Only use this transceiver with a garage door opener that has a "stop and reverse" feature as required by Federal safety standards.
 This includes most garage door opener models manufactured after 1982.
-Do not use a garage door opener without these safety features.
-Call toll-free 1-800-355-3515 or, on the Internet at www.HomeLink.com for safety information or assistance.

-Vehicle exhaust contains carbon monoxide, a dangerous gas.
-Do not run your vehicle in the garage while training the transceiver.
-Exhaust gas can cause serious injury or death.
+Do not use a garage door opener without these safety features. - Vehicle exhaust contains carbon monoxide. a dangerous gas.
+Do not run your vehicle in the garage while programming the transceiver.
+Exhaust gas can cause serious iniury or death.

-NOTE: Only use this transceiver with a garage door opener that has a "stop and reverse" feature as required by federal safety standards.
+Only use this transceiver with a garage door opener that has a "stop and reverse" feature as required by federal safety standards.
 This includes most garage door opener models manufactured after 1982.
 Do not use a garage door opener without these safety features.
 Call toll-free 1-800-355-3515 or, on the Internet at HomeLink.com for safety information or assistance.